LeetLLM

 • Decode: the model generates new tokens.
 The KV cache avoids recomputing old projections, but each new token still attends to cached prefix state, so memory traffic and latency pressure grow with context length.

 That split matters in production.
-FlashAttention directly reduces attention-kernel IO cost, with especially important impact on large prefills.
+FlashAttention directly reduces attention-kernel IO cost, with especially important impact on large prefills and time to first token (TTFT).
 PagedAttention, GQA, and KV-cache quantization address cache allocation or bytes stored per token.
 Prefix reuse can avoid repeated prefill for matching prefixes.
 Which change improves end-to-end latency or concurrency is a workload benchmark, not a label.

 Attention variants that cut long-context cost